abdullah5514/moviebox/README.md

 MovieBox

-MovieBox is a Rails application that allows users to explore movie data from the IMDb API and create local movie objects.
-It utilizes Docker for containerization, making it easy to set up and deploy.
+MovieBox is a web application built using the Ruby on Rails framework, providing users with a platform to explore movie data from two sources - the TMDB API and the local MovieBox rating system.
+With the use of Docker for containerization, the application is designed for easy setup and deployment
 Features

-Explore movie data from the IMDb API.
+Explore movie data from the TMDB API.  link = https://developer.themoviedb.org/reference/movie-details

 Create and manage local movie objects with custom attributes.

 Use Docker to run the application in a containerized environment.

 Prerequisites

 Before running the application, ensure you have the following installed:

-Docker: Official Website
+Docker: Official Website or you can use =  https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04

+add file with name "development.key" in credential folder

 Installation and Usage